moreunum/dotFiles/emacs.md

 * help
   * what does a command do?
 C-h k, then the key
   * what does elisp function do?
 C-h f
+  * what does elisp variable do?
+C-h v
 * windows (splits)
   * C-x 1 = close other splits
   * C-x 0 = close particular split